 Flat skillion roofs are the most common way to increase the size of a traditional bungalow house and many builders and roofers simply slapped on some ‘corrugated iron’ for the roof.
 This is the cause of most of the roof leakage problems with skillion metal roofs.

-Modern architecture has birthed the demand for low profile roofs and builders and roofers still have a problem in this modern era of simply not understanding the limitations of corrugated roofing.
-I see countless examples of corrugated roofing on brand new low pitched roofs.
-These are water leakage time bombs. … and many roofers think they can fix these roofs with a bit of roofers silicone – until they find that roofers silicone is not always the way to do a roof repair properly.
+… and many roofers think they can fix these roofs with a bit of roofers silicone – until they find that roofers silicone is not always the way to do a roof repair properly.

 Roof sheeting manufacturers have long since overcome the limitations of low pitched roofs by inventing special profiles like “Lysaght Trimdek”, ‘Lysaght Kliplok’, and other profiles.
 But people still cannot grasp that when the pitch of the roof starts getting low, the look of the roof profile is less important than the function…

 The problems with corrugated roof sheeting and low pitched roofs must be the number one metal roof problem because of all my videos on my Youtube, the one below is the most viewed….

 Corrugated roofs are not the only type of roof that suffer from leakage due to being installed at low pitches.
 The ‘trimdek’ and ‘Kliplok’ profiles can also suffer problems.
 For more information about problems that these types of roofs are prone to, start your roof repairs in Sydney journey at our HOME page.